CompleteBlenderCreator/05-Animated-Lamp-Original/readme.md

 # Revisiting the Mirror Modifier
 * Learn how to use another object as the point of reflection.
 * Understand that it is the origin that acts as the point of reflection.
 * See other objects rotational values change the axes of reflection.

+# Adding Bones To Our Armature
+* Learn how to add additional bones to an armature.
+* Understand that a new bone does not have to be connected to the previous one.

 ---